Human Rights Major

 BA Thesis Track

 Students on the BA Thesis track write a BA Thesis that involves human rights.
 The student must find a supervisor for their thesis in Spring Quarter of third year, submitting a thesis proposal signed by their supervisor to the Director of Undergraduate Studies by the end of the Spring Quarter.
 In Autumn and Winter Quarter of their fourth year, the students must enroll in the Human Rights BA Thesis Workshop.
 This is a workshop which meets every other week, where students will receive research training, attend panels, and share their evolving thesis research with their peers and the workshop’s instructor.
 For students who are double majoring in a major with a thesis workshop, the student may petition to have this workshop count for satisfying the BA workshop requirement, provided the thesis involves human rights.
+This document offers additional guidance for writing the BA essay.

 Practice Capstone Project Track